hyprwm/hyprland-wiki/content/Configuring/Basics/Dispatchers.md

 You can use both Layout Handled and Default Handled fullscreens in these layouts using the `layout_aware` option in fullscreen dispatchers.

+To see which Fullscreen Handler a given window is using, use lua or hyprctl.